9dots/devy/devy-white/cycle-shell.md

 In this lesson, students will use [cycle shell](http://cycle.sh) to create simple applications.

 ##### Learning Goals
-By the end of the lesson, students will be able to
+By the end of the lesson, students will be able to:
   - read a function
   - identify parameters
   - explain how to return a value from a function